Trump on NK: 'Era of strategic patience is over'

 - Abe said that Japan and the US are in "complete agreement" on North Korea

-(CNN)President Donald Trump declared Monday the "era of strategic patience is over" when it comes to the United States' stance toward North Korea.
+(CNN)President Donald Trump declared Monday the "era of strategic patience is over" when it comes to the United States' stance toward North Korea and reaffirmed his use of harsh rhetoric.

 "Some people said that my rhetoric is very strong," he said during remarks at a joint news conference in Tokyo alongside Japanese Prime Minister Shinzo Abe.
 "But look at what's happened with very weak rhetoric over the last 25 years.
 Look where we are now."